Calculated state-of-the art results for solvation and ionization energies of thousands of organic molecules relevant to battery design: Introduction

-Solvation energies are of similar importance for understanding interactions between the solute and the solvent, though in the context of battery research they are primarily useful for approximating trends in solubility in a given battery electrolyte,\cite{Cheng_Curtiss:2015} with the latter quantity being a fundamentally important factor of how usable a compound is as an electrolyte additive.
-Our method of choice for estimating these quantities is the COnductor-like Screening MOdel for Real Solvents\cite{cosmo,cosmo2,doi:10.1021/ar800187p, KLAMT200043} (COSMO-RS), which is based on quantum chemical calculations and trades a much higher cost for smaller number of additional parameters\cite{doi:10.1146/annurev-chembioeng-073009-100903} and robustness.
-The accuracy of COSMO-RS is among the highest for describing equilibrium fluid thermodynamics: for instance, a mean unsigned error of $\SI{0.5}{\kilo\text{cal}\per\mole}$ was achieved for experimental solvation energies\cite{doi:10.1021/acs.jcim.6b00081} making it popular among chemical engineering applications.\cite{doi:10.1021/ie049139z} In the context of battery material research, COSMO-RS also demonstrated reasonable mean absolute errors (as low as 0.14~V) when predicting experimental values of redox potentials.\cite{doi:10.1021/acs.jctc.2c00919}
+Calculation of solvation energies are of great importance for our understanding of solute-solvent interactions.
+In the context of battery research, solvation energies are useful for approximating trends in solubility in a given battery electrolyte \cite{Cheng_Curtiss:2015}, and solubility is a fundamentally important factor regarding how usable a compound is as an electrolyte additive.
+Our method of choice for estimating these quantities is the COnductor-like Screening MOdel for Real Solvents \cite{cosmo,cosmo2,KLAMT200043,doi:10.1021/ar800187p,doi:10.1146/annurev-chembioeng-073009-100903} (COSMO-RS), which is based on quantum chemical calculations and, when compared to empirical approaches such as Reaction Mechanism Generator group solvation~\cite{Chung_Green:2022}, trades a much higher cost~\cite{Weinreich_Lilienfeld:2022} for smaller number of additional parameters and robustness.
+The accuracy of COSMO-RS is among the highest for describing equilibrium fluid thermodynamics: for instance, a mean unsigned error of $\SI{0.5}{\kilo\text{cal}\per\mole}$ was achieved for experimental solvation energies \cite{doi:10.1021/acs.jcim.6b00081} making it popular for chemical engineering applications \cite{doi:10.1021/ie049139z}.
+In the context of battery materials research, COSMO-RS also demonstrated reasonable mean absolute errors (as low as 0.14~V) when predicting experimental values of redox potentials \cite{doi:10.1021/acs.jctc.2c00919}.

 The balance of accuracy and computational cost provided by COSMO-RS allowed us to construct a dataset with a significant chemical variety of both solvated molecules and the solvents they are solvated in, while accurately reflecting physical trends over such a wide chemical space.
 We cover a broad spectrum of organic chemistry with our database, with a particular focus on electrolyte applications.
-The foundation of our database is the Electrolyte Genome Project (EGP) dataset\cite{Qu_Persson:2015}, which we have expanded by randomly selecting structures from the GDB17\cite{Ruddigkeit_Reymond:2012} database, as well as with fragment structures of AGZ7\cite{agz7} designed to cover the chemical space of ZINC and GDB17.
+The foundation of our database is the Electrolyte Genome Project (EGP) dataset \cite{Qu_Persson:2015}, which we have expanded by randomly selecting structures from the GDB17 \cite{Ruddigkeit_Reymond:2012} database, as well as with fragment structures of AGZ7 \cite{agz7} designed to cover the chemical space of ZINC and GDB17.
 Details are given in Section~\ref{sec:solquest_details}.
 Our resulting dataset contains data on 418185 molecules and is named ``SolQuest''.